Skip to main content

 ✓ Pros

-• ✓Dual knowledge representation enables both relational and semantic retrieval strategies
+• ✓Dual knowledge representation (graph + vectors) enables both relational traversal and semantic similarity from a single ingestion pipeline

 ✗ Cons

-• ✗Knowledge graph quality heavily depends on input data quality and extraction models
+• ✗Knowledge extraction quality depends heavily on input data and prompt tuning — specialized domains often need custom ontologies

-• ✗Steeper learning curve for teams unfamiliar with graph database concepts
+• ✗Steeper learning curve for teams unfamiliar with graph query patterns or Cypher

 Frequently Asked Questions